Ali-RS/jme-vehicles/readme.md

 1. Install a 64-bit [Java], if you don't already have one.
    (MavDemo1 no longer supports 32-bit Java.)
-2. Point the `JAVA_HOME` environment variable to your Java installation.
+2. Point the "JAVA_HOME" environment variable to your Java installation.
-   (In other words, set it to the path of a directory/folder containing a "bin" that contains a Java executable.
-   The path might be something like "C:\Program Files\Java\jre1.8.0_301" or "/usr/lib/jvm/java-11-openjdk-amd64/" .)
+   (The path might be something like "C:\Program Files\Java\jre1.8.0_301" or "/usr/lib/jvm/java-8-openjdk-amd64" or "/Library/Java/JavaVirtualMachines/liberica-jdk-17-full.jdk/Contents/Home" .)
   + using Bash or Zsh: `export JAVA_HOME="` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`
   + using PowerShell: `$env:JAVA_HOME = '` *path to installation* `'`